Editor's Life Unedited|

 * The four highest-impact career decisions every artist will make.

 * Understanding how ANYONE in the Art World can be put to work for you!

-This class is available IN PERSON only - there is no DVD, no Book, no website, I tell incriminating stories, pull the curtain back and name names, audio recording is not permitted - you will get the truth about the LA art world, but it is knowledge that will prove valuable in your pursuit of a successful exhibition career.What this is NOT:
+This class is available IN PERSON only - there is no DVD, no website, I tell incriminating stories, pull the curtain back and name names, audio recording is not permitted - you will get the truth about the LA art world, but it is knowledge that will prove valuable in your pursuit of a successful exhibition career.
+Notes are provided.What this is NOT: